Wind turbine prognostics

 The growing demand for renewable energy has resulted in global adoption and rapid expansion of wind turbine technology.
 Wind Turbines are typically designed to reach a 20-year life, however, due to the complex loading and environment in which they operate wind turbines rarely operate to that age without significant repairs and extensive maintenance during that period.
 In order to improve the management of wind farms there is an increasing move towards preventative maintenance as opposed to scheduled and reactive maintenance to reduce downtime and lost production.
 This is achieved through the use of prognostic monitoring/management systems.

-Typical Wind Turbine architecture consists of a variety of complex systems such as multi stage planetary gear boxes, hydraulic systems and a variety of other electro-mechanical drives.
-Due to the scale of some mechanical systems and the remoteness of some sites, wind turbine repairs can be prohibitively expensive and difficult to co-ordinate resulting in long periods of downtime and lost production.
+Typical Wind Turbine architecture consists of a variety of complex systems such as multi-stage planetary gear boxes, hydraulic systems and a variety of other electro-mechanical drives.
+Due to the scale of some mechanical systems and the remoteness of some sites, wind turbine repairs can be prohibitively expensive and difficult to co-ordinate, resulting in long periods of downtime and lost production.

-As typical wind turbine capacity is expected to reach over 15MW is coming years combined with the inaccessibility of Offshore wind farms, the use prognostic method is expected to become even more prevalent within the industry.
+As typical wind turbine capacity is expected to reach over 15MW in the coming years combined with the inaccessibility of Offshore wind farms, the use of prognostic methods is expected to become even more prevalent within the industry.

 Wind Turbine prognostics is also referred to as Asset Health Management, Condition Monitoring or Condition Management.

 History

 Early small-scale wind turbines were relatively simple and typically fitted with minimal instrumentation required to control the turbine.
 There was little design focus on ensuring long-term operation for the relatively infantile technology.
 The main faults resulting in turbine downtime are typically drive train or pitch system related.

-There has been rapid development of wind turbine technology.
+There has been a rapid development of wind turbine technology.
 As turbines have grown in capacity, complexity and cost, there have been significant improvements in the sophistication of instrumentation installed on wind turbines which has enabled more effective prognostic systems on newer wind turbines.
 In response, there has been a growing trend of retro-fitting similar systems on existing wind turbines in order to manage aging assets effectively.

 Prognostic methods that enable preventative maintenance have been common place in some industries for decades such as Aerospace and other industrial applications.
 As the cost of repairing wind turbines has increased as designs have grown more complex it is expected that the Wind Turbine industry will adopt a number of prognostic methods and economic models from these industries such a power-by-the-hour approach to ensure availability.

+Failure Modes

+Turbine failures, particularly mechanical failures, cause significant downtime for repairs.
+Additionally, turbines are most often built in remote areas or offshore locations, where maintenance is a logistical and financial challenge.
+Analysis and mitigation of turbine failure is essential to improve the cost and reliability of wind energy.
+The components responsible for the most downtime per repair are typically the turbine blades and components of the drivetrain.